adiiirajguru/Iot-based-smart-door/README.md

 # Iot-based-smart-door
-An IOT based smart door project that has remote and manual access
+An IOT based smart door project that has remote and manual access.
+Go to the master brach for the code.
+Read the requirement and connections too.